kevinweber/lazy-load-for-videos/readme.txt

 = Some additional features: =
 * Display video titles on preview images
+* Great for branding and video ads: Convert all videos into a playlist and automatically add your corporate video, product teaser or another video advertisement at the end of every video.
 * Add Custom CSS via plugin’s options panel
+* Choose custom colour for your Vimeo player
 * Hide controls from Youtube player
 * Support for videos in text widget (Youtube only)
 * Choose thumbnail size (standard or cover)